nicovillanueva/elevator-action/README.md

 # Elevator Action

+*[This repository is the solution for a coding challenge.
+Uploading it for preservation reasons.]*

 The solution provided is mainly comprised of two entities that work together: The ElevatorControlCenter and the ElevatorUnit.
 Both can be found in the aptly named 'entities' module.

 The idea is that a ControlCenter coordinates a bunch of Elevators.
 The latter are 'dumb' units that get orders from the CC on which floor to go to.